 Project Freedom rents apartments designed to be physically accessible for people with disabilities.
 We do rent to people without disabilities at four of our seven locations.
-We have four locations in Mercer County; Robbinsville, Hamilton, Lawrence, and Hopewell.
-We have one location in Woodstown, Salem County.
-We have one location in Toms River, Ocean County.
-We also have one location in Westampton, Burlington County.
-Project Freedom is pleased to announce the near completion of our latest affordable housing communities: Freedom Village at West Windsor in Mercer county and Freedom Village at Gibbsboro in Camden county.
-Tenant Pre- applications are being taken for both.
+We have six locations in Mercer County; Robbinsville, Hamilton, Lawrence, Hopewell, West Windsor, and the second one in Robbinsville at Town Center South.
+We have one location each in Woodstown, Salem County; Toms River, Ocean County; Westampton, Burlington County, and Gibbsboro in Camden County.

 If you are interested in renting an apartment at one of Project Freedom’s sites, this page may answer some of your questions.